codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/what-is-the-codefresh-yaml.md

 The retry mechanism is available for all kinds of [steps]({{site.baseurl}}/docs/codefresh-yaml/steps/).

+## Escaping strings

+If you want to use strings inside your pipeline that create conflicts with the Codefresh syntax parser (for example they are YAML themselves) you need to escape them using multi-line strings with the `>-` and `|-` characters.

+The following pipeline is not parsed correctly because the echo command is using the yaml `:` character

+{% highlight yaml %}
+{% raw %}
+version: "1.0"
+steps:
+  test:
+    title: "Running test"
+    type: "freestyle"
+    image: "alpine:3.9"
+    commands:
+      - echo hello: world
+{% endraw %}
+{% endhighlight %}

+You can fix this issue by using a multi-line YAML string:

+{% highlight yaml %}
+{% raw %}
+version: "1.0"
+steps:
+  test:
+    title: "Running test"
+    type: "freestyle"
+    image: "alpine:3.9"
+    commands:
+      - |-
+        echo hello: world
+{% endraw %}
+{% endhighlight %}

+The `|-` character keeps the line breaks of the text (but removes the last one).
+Use the `>-` character if you want to convert line breaks to spaces.
+For more information see the [YAML specification](https://yaml.org/spec/1.2/spec.html).

 ## Using YAML anchors to avoid repetition

 Codefresh also supports yaml anchors, references and extends.
 These allow you to keep